 Consideration and implementation of the model guidance remains the responsibility of the state and territory governments.

-To find out about progress with the implementation of the Framework outputs, please contact the building authority in your state or territory.
+To learn about progress of the implementation of the Framework outputs, please contact the building authority in your state or territory.

 The BCR Implementation Report December 2021 provides additional information on the process and the outputs, and describes further work to be undertaken to implement the model guidance.
 This includes work on: